k3s-io/docs/docs/quick-start/quick-start.md

 :::note
 Each machine must have a unique hostname.
 If your machines do not have unique hostnames, pass the `K3S_NODE_NAME` environment variable and provide a value with a valid and unique hostname for each node.
 :::

-## Bootstrapping a Multi-Node K3s cluster via Ansible

-For users seeking to bootstrap a multi-node K3s cluster, we recommend the use of an Ansible script.
-This approach simplifies the process of setting up a K3s cluester by automating the installation and configuration of each node.

-For this, take a look at [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible) repository.
-These scripts provides a convenient way to install K3s on your nodes, allowing you to focus on the configuration of your cluster rather than the installation process.

-This approach is particularly useful for creating a High Availability (HA) Kubernetes cluster, as it can be customized to suit the specific requirements of the cluster.